 For longer service, there should be an agreed-upon increase in vacation

-Holidays: Live-in workers should receive at least eight paid legal holidays
+Holidays: Live-in workers should receive at least eight paid holidays a

 A day worker working one day per week in one home should receive one paid